maikeulb/flaskuniversity/README.md

 Restful API backend for Microsoft's Contoso University sample application, but written in Flask.
 Features include token-based authentication system (using JWTs + Authorization headers), and CORS.
 There are two branches: `master` and `marshmallow` (in-progress).
-The `master` branch has basic serialization/deserialization with minimal validation (only for required fields).
-I created the `marshmallow` branch to facilitate writing more complex serializations and more complete validations.
+The `master` branch implements simple serializations and minimal validation (e.g. only checking for null values for required fields).
+The `marshmallow` branch will implement more complex serializations and more complete validations.

 Technology